christineiym/accessible-wayfinding-systematic-review-data/README.md

 # accessible-wayfinding-systematic-review-data

-Data for a systematic review of accessible wayfinding and navigation, conducted using as described in Section 3 of [Prandi et al.'s "Accesible wayfinding and navigation: a systematic mapping study"](https://link.springer.com/article/10.1007/s10209-021-00843-x) (Research question: "Which devices and software applications for accessible wayfinding and navigation have been proposed in scientific literature?"), but updated for post-2021.
+Raw data and associated tools (Jupyter notebooks for each step of the workflow) for a systematic review of accessible wayfinding and navigation, conducted using as described in Section 3 of [Prandi et al.'s "Accesible wayfinding and navigation: a systematic mapping study"](https://link.springer.com/article/10.1007/s10209-021-00843-x) (Research question: "Which devices and software applications for accessible wayfinding and navigation have been proposed in scientific literature?"), but updated for post-2021.
 Search conducted May 25, 2023 using Scopus (access provided by UNC Chapel Hill Libraries).

+## Contributions and Data Availability
+- Feel free to clone and/or fork for your use!
+Contributions via pull request are welcome.
+- If relevant, I ask that you cite this repository with the website link (https://github.com/christineiym/accessible-wayfinding-systematic-review-data).
+Thanks!
+- To request final analysis results, please email [christine.mendoza@unc.edu](mailto:christine.mendoza@unc.edu)!

 ## Paper Search Criteria